-All dizygotic twins are dichorionic, which means they have two separate sacs and two placenta.
+All dizygotic twins are dichorionic, which means they have two separate sacs and two placentae.

 Monozygotic twins result from the fertilization of one egg and one sperm.
 The fertilized embryo then splits within days after fertilization resulting in two individuals which usually share the same chromosomes.
 Monozygotic twins are also known as identical or maternal twins.
 They are genetically identical sharing about 100% of the genes.
-Depending on when the fertilized egg splits, you can have either different sacs (dichorinic/diamniotic), the same outer sac and two inner sacs (monochorionic/diamniotic), or they are within the same 2 sacs (monochorionic/monoamniotic).
+Depending on when the fertilized egg splits, you can have either different sacs (dichorionic/diamniotic), the same outer sac and two inner sacs (monochorionic/diamniotic), or they are within the same 2 sacs (monochorionic/monoamniotic).

-- Split within 3-4 days after fertilization: When the fertilized egg divides before 3-4 days after fertilizatiion then the twins are dichorionic/diamniotic.
+- Split within 3-4 days after fertilization: When the fertilized egg divides before 3-4 days after fertilization then the twins are dichorionic/diamniotic.
 That is the membrane configuration as if the twins were dizygotic except that monozygotic twins have the same genetic composition (DNA), while dizygotic twins share only 50% of DNA.

 - Split between 3-8 days after fertilization: If the cells divide between 3 and 8 days they are monochorionic/diamniotic.
 This can be dangerous because they share a placenta and blood vessels.

 - Split between 8-13 days after fertilization: When the cells divide between 8 and 13 days, they are in one sac monochorionic/monoamniotic (dangerous because cords can become entangled).

 - Split after 13 days after fertilization: If the division happens after day 13, they are all in the same sacs and conjoined twins can happen.